|

 154. useful

-having a useful function
+having a helpful function

 Mnemonics are a useful way for individual learners to mentally manipulate sound and image to create a memory that can be retrieved on demand.